JoseLuisSR/awsmeter/README.md

     gradlew uberJar

-Gradle builds the `awsmeter-x.y.z.jar` in `/awsmeter/build/libs` to install it in JMeter jut put in
+Gradle builds the `awsmeter-x.y.z.jar` in `/awsmeter/build/libs` to install `awsmeter` in JMeter just put in

     $JMETER_HOME/lib/ext